 Once you’re at the hospital, you may be given treatments intravenously to quickly stop the attack.
 Your doctor may also monitor you for severe complications with your kidneys or liver.

-If you’re unsure if you need to go to the hospital, contact your doctor or ask them to provide an after-hours phone number you can call for advice.
+If you’re unsure if you need to go to the hospital, call your doctor or ask them to provide an after-hours phone number you can call for advice.

 Such treatments include: